-In order to identify the approximate fraction of TFs displaying a 10.5 bp helical activity bias, the position-specific activities across the variable promoter region were compared to a 10.5 bp sine wave.
-First, we regressed out the overall positional activity bias using loess regression (span=0.5; Figure S6G - green curves).
-These long-range trends were subtracted from the data, leaving only the short-range trends (Figure S6G - blue curves), which were then compared to a 10.5 bp sine wave for 100 possible alignments of the sine wave, taking the largest magnitude correlation for each TF and strand, and calculating Spearman's correlation coefficient, ρ .
-As background, the same procedure was performed after first shuffling the position-specific activity biases for 100 permutations of the data per TF.
-A P-value and AUROC were calculated describing the difference between the randomized and actual data for each model using Wilcoxon's rank sum test.
+In order to identify the approximate fraction of TFs displaying a 10.5 bp helical activity bias, the median residuals across the variable promoter region were compared to a 10.5 bp sine wave.
+First, we regressed out the overall positional activity bias using loess regression (span=0.5; Figure S6A).
+These long-range trends were subtracted from the data, leaving only the short-range trends (Figure S6B), which were then compared to a 10.5 bp sine wave for 100 possible alignments of the sine wave, taking the largest magnitude correlation for each TF and strand, and calculating Spearman's correlation coefficient, $\rho$ .
+As background, the same procedure was performed after first shuffling the median residuals for 100 permutations of the data per TFBS.
+A p-value and AUROC were calculated describing the difference between the randomized and actual data.